What are the perks of knowing a native speaker, when it comes to learning a language?

 Actual meaning: not everything turns out as expected

 Literal meaning: to have reached the fruit (referring to the fact fruit comes at the end of the meal)

 Actual meaning: to be exhausted, to be really tired, to be at the end of something with no possible solution

 Literal meaning: that flour doesn’t come from your sack

 Actual meaning: this is not your thought or your work (you copied it from somebody else)

 Vestirsi a cipolla

-Literal meaning: to dress as an onion
+Literal meaning: to dress like an onion

 Actual meaning: to dress in layers